Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 All of them. | Messages from specific employees at an agency that you have recently contacted.

 ???
-Scammers often pretent to be from a large government agency
+Scammers often pretent to be from large government agencies with names that catch your attention, like the FBI, CIA, and IRS.
+Sometimes they pretend to be

 ---
 # Banks